zeppelinos/zos-cli/examples/development.md

 ## Using a standard library

-In addition to creating proxies for your own contracts, you can also re-use already deployed contracts from a zeppelin_os standard library.
+In addition to creating proxies for your own contracts, you can also re-use already deployed contracts from a ZeppelinOS standard library.
 To do so, run the following command, with the name of the npm package of the stdlib you want to use.
 For example:

 ```bash
 zos link openzeppelin-zos